Xilinx/Vitis-AI/src/vai_library/README.md

 ## Quick Start For Cloud
 ### Setting Up the Host

-For `VCK5000-PROD` Versal Card, follow [Setup VCK5000 Accelerator Card](../../setup/vck5000/README.md) to set up the host.
+For `VCK5000-PROD` Versal Card, follow [Setup VCK5000 Accelerator Card](../../board_setup/vck5000/board_setup_vck5000.rst) to set up the host.

 ### <div id="idu50"></div>Running Vitis AI Library Examples on VCK5000

 Suppose you have downloaded `Vitis-AI`, entered `Vitis-AI` directory, and then started Docker.
-Thus, `Vitis-AI-Libray` examples are located in the path of `/workspace/examples/Vitis-AI-Library/` in the docker system.
+Thus, `vai_libray` examples are located in the path of `/workspace/examples/vai_library/` in the docker system.

 **`/workspace/examples/vai_library/` is the path for the following example.**